-There are a lot of methods for cleaning stainless steel to be found on the Internet, we have tested many products on a very dirty grill.
-Following you will find a list of things that we have tried to cut a winters worth of grime, and the products that we have found that work the best.
+There are a lot of methods to clean stainless steel grill to be found on the Internet.
+We have tested many of these products on a very dirty grill.
+Following you will find a list of things that we have tried to cut a winters worth of grime.
+The products that we have found that work the best.
 It seems for best results you will have to go through a multi stage process to get the grill in like new condition.

 Your results may vary depending on the type of stainless steel your grill is made from.
 The tests were performed on an inexpensive Brinkmann grill.